section-engineering-education/engineering-education/articles/breaking-down-kafka-vs-pulsar/index.md

 The Pulsar Broker serves messages between consumers and producers.
 With such a layered architecture, the Pulsar Broker is stateless.
 This allows for any broker to take over from another failed broker.

 ### Geo-Replication
 Pulsar's developers intended to create a message distribution application that could allow users to replicate messages between geographically different data centers.
 The geo-replication feature is fully integrated into Pulsar's administration interfaces.
-You can disable or enable the geo-replication feature at the namespace level.
+You can disable or enable the geo-replication feature at the [namespace](https://pulsar.apache.org/docs/en/admin-api-namespaces/#) (a namespace is basic administrative unit in Pulsar) level.

 As an administrator, you can decide on which topics to replicate.
 For individual producers, they can execute specific datacenters from receiving copies of messages they publish.